MorganJBradford/computer_science/COA/memory/direct_memory_mapping.md

 ![[DMM Hardware Implementation (HWI).png]]

 Our goal is to compare the generated P.A's tag bits with the cache's tag bits to see if the data is in the cache or not.
-In order to do so we need two types of combinational circuts:
+In order to do so we need two types of combinational circuits:
 - Comparator: Compares the generated tag bits with the cache's tag bits
 - Multiplexer: Selects the data from the cache if the data is present
     - The line number bits are used as select lines for the multiplexer